B2B vs. B2C: Helping Brands

 Market Opportunities

 While many manufacturers have developed successful business-to-consumer (B2C) eCommerce sales strategies, breaking into business-to-business (B2B) or wholesale sales requires an entirely different toolset and approach.
 This may be especially true for mid-sized and smaller brands that may lack the resources to develop in-house merchandising teams and sales rep forces focused on creating wholesale relationships with retail partners.
-As a result, these brands and manufacturers fail to capitalize on the enormous growth potential that exists when successfully tapping the B2B and wholesale marketplace.
+As a result, these brands and manufacturers fail to capitalize on the enormous growth potential that exists when they successfully tap the B2B and wholesale marketplaces.

-Some brands that do recognize wholesale opportunities for their products make the attempt to simply extend their B2C strategy and sales tools into the B2B realm.
-This approach is quickly met with obstacles due to the complexities and major differences between selling directly to consumers and selling, in mass, to retail partners or product distributors.
-There are also significant barriers of entry for small and mid-sized manufacturers to access the dynamic digital marketplace of wholesale buyers.
+Some brands that recognize wholesale opportunities for their products simply extend their B2C strategy and sales tools into the B2B realm.
+This approach quickly runs into obstacles due to the complexities and major differences between selling directly to consumers and selling in bulk to retail partners or product distributors.
+There are also significant barriers to entry for small and mid-sized manufacturers to access the dynamic digital marketplace of wholesale buyers.

 Fewer Customers, More Money